Bowl Me Over

 Why did the jam mold?

-Often times jams/jellies will mold when they are not sealed properly.
-OR the recipe isn't followed correctly and the proper balance of sugar/fruit is not adhered to.
+Jams/jellies can mold when if they are not sealed properly.
+OR the recipe isn't followed correctly, and the proper balance of sugar/fruit is not adhered to.
 Adding extra fruit to the recipe can cause it to mold.

 What is an ice bath?